acarrico/evaluator/README.md

 The next change is to arrange for the expander to pass the mark used for a macro application to the evaluator for use in *lexpand* (other uses of the evaluator just pass *#f*).

+The compiler state is threaded through the expander.
+Consequently, to support local expansion, the compiler state must now also be threaded through the evaluator.
+An alternative would be to explicitly pass the state to macro transformers.